 “There are a number of interventions that are common in the treatment of domestic violence offenders.
 One prominent clinical intervention employs a feminist psycho-educational approach and is widely known as the Duluth Model,” explains CrimeSolutions.gov.
 The report adds “The Duluth Model is considered less of a therapy and more of a psychoeducational program.”

 The model mainly focuses on offering a deeper understanding of the reasons and outcomes of abuse and the issues faced by the offender.
 It aims at offering “group-facilitated exercises” which aim to change the outlook of men regarding power, control, entitlement, and domination over their partners and children.
 The power and control wheel was developed by the Domestic Abuse Intervention Project to show the different patterns observed in child abuse cases.

 The power and control wheel for child abuse

-The Power and Control Wheel for abuse of children is an effective chart that simply outlines the various behaviors associated with childhood abuse.
-It is one of the most commonly utilized models and approach to deal with and prevent domestic violence and abuse against women and children.
+The Power and Control Wheel for the abuse of children is an effective chart that simply outlines the various behaviors associated with childhood abuse.
+It is one of the most commonly utilized models and approaches to dealing with and prevent domestic violence and abuse against women and children.
 The model and the chart is used by over 4,000 communities in 50 states, and by over 26 countries.